 }

-Secured Elasticsearch deployments may require authentication and TLS, so add credentials (for example --user) and CA options (for example --cacert) to the curl request when HTTPS and security are enabled.
+Secured Elasticsearch deployments may require authentication and TLS, so add options such as --user and --cacert when HTTPS or security is enabled.